 You get the idea…

 Oh, and I almost forgot.
 How could I forget?!?
 THE MUSIC.
 Holy shit.
 I wanted to get up and leave the temple so many times, but I couldn’t because I didn’t want to miss a note.
 No way I was going to the bathroom until it had finished.
 I have never heard such beautiful majestic music.
 It spoke to my soul.
-I felt it in every fiber of my being and I was so deeply connected with it I can’t even explain.
+I felt it in every fiber of my being and I was so deeply connected with it I can’t even explain it.
 All wanted to do was dance.
-You can listen to some of Ivans music on his YouTube Channel to get an idea of just how magical it was.

 I’m pretty sure at one point it was the music that was helping me to purge.
 I was purging on cue.
 Every time a song ended a part of my experience closed and with the next song a new stage began.